benjymous/annotations/sandman/sandman.22.md

 able to make "l" sounds with no difficulty.
 In general, though, labial sounds like "m" have been shifted back in the mouth, since the creature has a problem with its lips.
 I <Mortis5555@aol.com> think the reason she can't say an 'L' sound is because she has no tongue.
-Or at least not a whole toungue.
+Or at least not a whole tongue.
 Also, Gaiman seems to imagine most of these characters with English accents, so then the sound she might be making instead of "er" would be more like "uh". (probably why it's spelled "Ruszcivah" instead of "Ruszciver").
 He might be intending it to sound more like "Uszcivah".

 Page 11 Panel 1-3:  No direct confirmation of Lucifer's story.
 Gnostics